MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/taskbar.md

 You can programmatically pin your own app to the taskbar, just like you can [pin yourself to Start](tiles-and-notifications-primary-tile-apis.md).
 And you can check if it's currently pinned.

+> [!IMPORTANT]
-> **Requires Fall Creators Update**: You must target Insider SDK XXXXX and be running Insider build XXXXX to use the taskbar APIs.
+> **PRERELEASE | Requires Fall Creators Update**: You must target Insider SDK 16211 and be running [Insider build 16211](https://blogs.windows.com/windowsexperience/2017/05/17/announcing-windows-10-insider-preview-build-16199-pc-build-15215-mobile/#bDqf2Ah3Gd7FM66g.97) or higher to use the taskbar APIs.

 At its core, the APIs let you...